zero-os/0-templates/templates/zerodb/README.md

 ### Schema:

 - `mode`: a value from enum Mode representing the 0-db mode.
+Defaults to `user`.
 - `sync`: boolean indicating whether all write should be sync'd or not.
+Defaults to `false`.
-- `path`: path to use for storing zdb data
+- `path`: path to use for storing zdb data.
 - `nodePort`: the node port used in port forwarding.
 Defaults to 9900 and is incremented by the sal if the port is already being used.
+The user should not set this.
 - `admin`: admin password.
 Set by the template if not supplied.
-- `namespaces`: list of Namespace to be deployed on this zerodb
+- `namespaces`: list of Namespace to be deployed on this zerodb. **optional**
-- `nics`: list of nics to create for the zerodb container.
+- `nics`: list of nics to create for the zerodb container. **optional**
 - `ztIdentity`: zerotier identity of the zerodb container.
+This is set by the template.

 Nic:
 - `id`: vxlan or vlan id